AustralianBioCommons/gen3schemadev/docs/gen3schemadev/troubleshooting.md

   category: random_file  # This is the problematic field
 ```

 **Problem:** The value `random_file` is not one of the allowed category values.
-The error message lists all valid options, showing that only specific predefined values are accepted.[14]
+The error message lists all valid options, showing that only specific predefined values are accepted.

 **Solution:**
 ```yaml